crkaide/surfs_up/README.md

 # Surfs Up

+## Overview and background
+Explain the purpose of this analysis.

+## Summary
+1. Summary stats

+## Results

-For this part of the Challenge, write a report that describes the key differences in weather between June and December and two recommendations for further analysis.
+1. key differences in weather between June and December

-The analysis should contain the following:

-Overview of the analysis: Explain the purpose of this analysis.
-Results: Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+  a. provide a bulleted list with three major points from the two analysis deliverables (with images)
-Summary: Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections.
-(2 pt) Each section has a heading and subheading.
-(2 pt) Links to images are working and displayed correctly.
-(2 pt)

-The written analysis has the following:

-Overview of the statistical analysis:

-The purpose of the analysis is well defined.
-(3 pt)
-Results:

-There is a bulleted list that addresses the three key differences in weather between June and December.
-(6 pt)
-Summary:

-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.
-(5 pt)
+2. two recommendations for further analysis / two add'l queries to gather more weather data for June and Dec